 Many parents face this puzzling issue.
-The good news: once you understand the likely reasons, small, safe changes can transform stroller struggles into peaceful outings.
+The good news is that once you understand the likely reasons, small, safe changes can transform stroller struggles into peaceful outings.

 Common Dislikes in Babies